CarsenCC/CarsenCC/README.md

 Hello, I am a college student currently studying for Software Engineering, and Web Development.
 Sometimes I post my projects on here for open source use.
-Down below you can see some of the languages and tools.
+Down below you can see some of the languages and tools I use.

 ---